LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/bestpractices.rst

 Open slots can be requested online directly on the Booking System.

+PIs are responsible for informing as soon as possible if they cannot use a scan slot allocated to them (email the staff, indicating the reasing why the slot cannot be used).

 Phantom Sessions
 ---------
 The purpose of phantom scans is for multiple purposes, including: testing for freshly installed sequences, systematic Quality Control sessions, quantitative exploration of protocols, preparing an experimental setup to be used for human experiments, etc...
 This is crucial to have a working experimental setup for the studies.